shilpagarg/WHdenovo/README.md

 # WHdenovo
+A cost-effective approach to diploid assembly for single samples and trios.
+It includes the following steps: construct sequence graph from illumina, align long reads to the graph and partition these long reads to two haplotypes.

-For starting, you need to compile some dependencies.
+Installation instructions: For starting, you need to compile some dependencies.

 for SPAdes